wavefrontHQ/wavefront-sdk-doc-sources/java/applicationtags.md

 ## Where to Go Next

-To continue configuring your application with the selected Wavefront Java SDK, click the corresponding link in the table below.
+To continue, select one of the Wavefront Java SDK links in the table below.

 <table id="SDKlevels" style="width: 100%">
 <tr>